sameercodes28/KGVilla/docs/technical_architecture.md

 ### **AI Engine: Google Vertex AI (Gemini 1.5)**
 *   **Choice:** Gemini 1.5 Flash.
 *   **Why:** It is "Multimodal" (can see images directly) and has a huge memory context (can read the entire building code book in one go).
 "Flash" is the faster, cheaper version of the model, perfect for real-time chat.
+*   **Assembly Inference:** We don't just OCR text; we use Gemini's reasoning to "infer" construction assemblies (layers of material) that aren't explicitly drawn, ensuring the price is realistic.
 *   **Context Awareness:** The Chat system is project-aware.
 It loads the chat history specific to the active project ID from `localStorage` (`kgvilla-chat-[ID]`), allowing users to switch contexts seamlessly.

 ---